 Try our tuna recipes

 Vitamin D mushrooms are special shrooms that are grown in ultra-violet light, which stimulates production of vitamin D2.
 While vitamin D2 isn't as potent and bio-available as vitamin D3, these mushrooms offer a decent source of the vitamin for vegans as dietary vitamin D3 is animal-derived and D3 supplements are extracted from sheep's wool.

-M&S has stocked vitamin D mushrooms for a couple of years now and Tesco has just started to sell them.
+M&S has stocked vitamin D mushrooms for a few years now and Tesco has just started to sell them.
+Powdered vitamin D mushrooms are also available and can be stirred through almost anything to add an umami taste as well as D2.
 Munching three of these shrooms should provide all your daily vitamin D requirements.